omeka/classic-enduser/docs/Content/About_Item_Types.md

 ---
 title: Item Types
 ---
-The following are the standard Dublin Core item types in an Omeka install.
+The following are the standard Dublin Core item types in an Omeka Classic install.

-File formats are given as examples only and may not be supported by your version of Omeka or your browser.
+File formats are given as examples only and may not be supported by your version of Omeka Classic or your browser.
 Please see the documentation on [media files](/Media_Files) for more information.

 Document
 ---------------------------------------------------------